geotools/geotools/docs/user/welcome/application.rst

     Eclipse-RegisterBuddy: org.geotools.metadata

 If your OSGi framework is not Equinox, you may try to use fragments instead.
-(This has not yet been tested with Geotools, and it may not be supported by all OSGi implementations, even though this is a standard feature.)
+(This has not yet been tested with GeoTools, and it may not be supported by all OSGi implementations, even though this is a standard feature.)

 A fragment looks like a bundle, but it depends on a bundle host.
 Fragments are a way of adding classes or resources to the host bundle.